htsod/phys128al/README.md

 # PHYS128AL

 ### Description
-Programs designed to process experiment data for PHYS128AL, an upper division physics lab.
+Programs designed to process experiment data for PHYS128AL, an undergrad lab course.

 Each Lab contains .py files, a .ipynb file and bunch of data